jalilbm/food-trucks-locator/ReadMe.md

 ### Run CLI Command:

-You can use the CLI command for food truck listing as shown in the Features section.
+You can use the CLI command for food truck listing as shown in the Features section as described [above](#cli-command-for-food-truck-listing).

 ---